Who Is Janet Yellen?

 Economist and Federal Reserve Board Chair Janet Louise Yellen was born in Brooklyn, New York, on August 13, 1946.
 She has become a leading figure in U.S. monetary policy through her many roles at the Federal Reserve, and was named Federal Reserve Chair in 2014.
 She attended Fort Hamilton High School, where she excelled in many subjects.
 She also served as editor-in-chief of her school newspaper and became valedictorian of her graduating class in 1963.

-Yellen went on to study economics at Brown University, where she earned a bachelor's degree in economics in 1967, before enrolling at Yale University for her doctorate.
+Yellen went on to Brown University, where she earned a bachelor's degree in economics in 1967, before enrolling at Yale University for her doctorate.
 After completing her Ph.D. in 1971, she spent several years as an assistant professor at Harvard University.

 Educator and Economist

 Yellen held her first post with the Federal Reserve in the late 1970s, serving as an economist there for a year before returning to academia.
 From 1978 to 1980, she lived abroad, becoming a lecturer at the London School of Economics and Political Science.
 She then joined the faculty of the University of California, Berkeley.

 Yellen took leave from UC Berkeley in the mid-1990s to serve on the Federal Reserve Board of Governors.
 From 1997 to 1999, she also served on the White House Council of Economic Advisers for President Bill Clinton.

 In 2004, Yellen became president and CEO of the Federal Reserve Bank of San Francisco, showing remarkable insight into the country's economic situation as one of the few economists to forecast the housing crisis of 2008.
 In 2010, she became vice chair of the Federal Reserve.
 Yellen has been an outspoken advocate for using the powers of the Federal Reserve to reduce unemployment, and has seemed more willing than other economists to risk slightly higher inflation to accomplish this goal.